jenkinsci/docker/README.md

 docker run -d -v jenkins_home:/var/jenkins_home -p 8080:8080 -p 50000:50000 --restart=on-failure jenkins/jenkins:lts-jdk21
 ```

-This will run Jenkins in detached mode with port forwarding and volume added.
-You can access logs with command 'docker logs CONTAINER_ID' in order to check first login token.
-ID of container will be returned from output of command above.
+This will run Jenkins in detached mode with port forwarding and a volume attached.
+You can access logs using the command 'docker logs CONTAINER_ID' to check the first login token.
+The container ID will be returned in the output of the command above.

 Or, directly print the initial admin password using:

 ```
 docker exec <jenkins_container_id_or_name> cat /var/jenkins_home/secrets/initialAdminPassword
 ```
-Replace <jenkins_container_id_or_name> with your actual Jenkins container id or name.
+Replace `<jenkins_container_id_or_name>` with your actual Jenkins container ID or name.

 To access Jenkins and complete the initial setup, follow the instructions in the [installation guide](https://www.jenkins.io/doc/book/installing/docker/#setup-wizard).

 ## Backing up data

-If you bind mount in a volume - you can simply back up that directory
+If you bind mount a volume - you can simply back up that directory
 (which is jenkins_home) at any time.

 Using a bind mount is not recommended since it can lead to permission issues.
 Treat the jenkins_home directory as you would a database - in Docker you would generally put a database on a volume.